radiusxyz/bolt/guides/mainnet-genesis/README.md

 - [EigenLayer Operators](#eigenlayer-operators)
 - [Symbiotic Operators](#symbiotic-operators)

+> [!CAUTION]
+> ONLY register operators as an EOA (no Safe or other multisig).
+Bolt will require you to have access
+> to a singular private key for the operator, which contracts do not have.

 ## Prerequisites

 To install the bolt CLI tool, you can either use our pre-built binaries or build it from source: